-The Doctoral Plan of Study
+P. The Doctoral Plan of Study

 The Doctoral Plan of Study form is filed with the Graduate College in the third semester of study for PhD students.
 The form, and details regarding its completion, can be obtained by logging on to GradPath.
-Note that dissertation hours (920) should not be listed on the plan of study.
+Note that dissertation hours (920) should be listed on the plan of study.
 Approved transfer courses must be listed under the appropriate major or minor heading.

 The Doctoral Plan of Study must list a minimum of 36 units in the major and a minimum of 12 units in the minor for a total of 48 units.
 Out of these 48 units, one half (or 24 units) must be in courses in which regular grades (A, B, C) have been earned.
 The other half can be courses in which grades of S or P are awarded such as independent study, internship, practicum, colloquium, seminar or research units.
 Research units must be listed in the major; independent studies can be listed in the major and/or the minor.
+A maximum of 30 units can be applied from the MA plan of study.

-V. Ph.D.
+Q. Ph.D.
 EXAMINATIONS AND OTHER RITES OF PASSAGE